julianaquigua/julianaquigua.github.io/index.md

 # About me

 I am currently a quantitative research assistant at [Young Lives](https://www.younglives.org.uk), University of Oxford.
 Previously, I was a research fellow at the Inter-American Development Bank.
-I hold a B.A. and M.A. in Economics from Universidad de los Andes (Colombia).
+I hold a B.A. and M.A. in Economics from La Universidad de los Andes (Colombia).
 My main research interests are migration, poverty and inequality in developing countries.

 ### [Download my CV here](./CV_Quigua.pdf)